f0nzie/TR64G40U2M2048-shinyserver-P1X4P3832/README.md

 *   Webmin: http://127.0.0.1:10002

+## Provisioning
+The virtual machine uses Puppet as a provisioner, for installation and configuration.
+Few files will be automatically copied from the host to the VM from within the provisioning script.

 The virtual machine uses Puppet as a provisioner, for installation and configuration.
 Few files will be automatically copied from the host to the VM by the provisioning script.